Arvada Ridge station: Station layout

-Arvada Ridge station is a Regional Transportation District (RTD) commuter rail station on the G Line between Denver Union Station and Wheat Ridge, Colorado.
-The station is located in western Arvada, Colorado, on the west side of Kipling Parkway and near Red Rocks Community College's Arvada campus.
-It includes bus bays, a 200-stall park and ride, and a pedestrian underpass connecting the platform to Ridge Road and the park and ride.
+The station is located in western Arvada, near its border with Wheat Ridge.
+It is situated on the west side of Kipling Street near Red Rocks Community College's Arvada campus.
+The station's bus bays and 200-space park-and-ride lot are located south of the station, and are connected to it via a pedestrian underpass.
+A small gate at platform level connects the station to West Ridge Road and the campus.
 Public art at the station includes "Chromatic Harvest", a kaleidoscopic mural wall with geometric imagery of agriculture.
-The station opened on April 26, 2019.

-The Arvada Ridge area has been the site of the city's "education-focused" transit-oriented development, which has included new apartment buildings and retailers to the south of the park and ride.
-RTD plans to begin new bus service between the Arvada Ridge and Olde Town Arvada stations when the G Line opens on April 26, 2019.
+The area surrounding the station has been the site of Arvada's "education-focused" transit-oriented development, which has included new apartment buildings and townhomes on both sides of the station.
+A retail center anchored by Target is also located adjacent to the station.